HazyResearch/manifest/README.md

 print(result_object.get_json_response())
 ```

 By default, we do not truncate results based on a stop token.
 You can change this by either passing a new stop token to a Manifest session or to a `run` or `batch_run`.
-If you set the stop token to `""`, we will not truncate the model output.
 ```python
 result = manifest.run(prompt, "Laurel", stop_token="and")
 ```